 Our natural or dominant personality type

-The four personality types
+The basics of the four personality types

 For this discussion we use four personality types.
 Think of a circle divided into four equal quadrants.
-Each personality type represents one quadrant of the circle.
+Each of the four personality types represents one quadrant of the circle.
 Each has its own unique qualities and qualities related to the quarters connected to it.
 For example the top half of the circle represents outgoing people and the bottom represents reserved people.
 The outgoing people are generally fast-paced, optimistic, and energetic.
 The reserved people prefer a steadier pace, and focus on patience and caution.
 Outgoing types tend to take the lead and look at the big picture while the reserved types tend to work behind the scenes and take care of details.

 In balance, outgoing people learn to steady themselves and reserved types learn to speak up and ask for what they want or need.
 Out of balance, outgoing people become overbearing and reserved people become uncommunicative.